browserengineering/book/book/embeds.md

 *Canvas element*: Implement the [`<canvas>`][canvas-elt] element, the 2D aspect of the [`getContext`][getcontext] API, and some of the drawing commands on [`CanvasRenderingContext2D`][crc2d].
 Canvas layout is just like an iframe, including its default width and height.
-You should allocate a Skia surfae of an appropriate size when `getContext("2d")` is called, and implement some of the APIs that draw to the canvas.[^eager-canvas] It should be straightforward to translate most API methods to their Skia equivalent.
+You should allocate a Skia surface of an appropriate size when `getContext("2d")` is called, and implement some of the APIs that draw to the canvas.[^eager-canvas] It should be straightforward to translate most API methods to their Skia equivalent.